Estimated Reading Time: 7 Minutes

 I am not surprised by this new evidence that supports the importance of recognition in this fast-paced, competitive world.

 Mothers especially feel this pressure when raising their children.
 They want to make sure that not only are they doing a good job, but that no one can do it better.
+Women’s empowerment is important in the parenting world.

-There is something magical about women supporting women.
+Women’s empowerment is something necessary for equality of all people, and there is something magical about women supporting women.
 And there’s something devastating about a mother that feels less than enough.

 One of the hardest times I experienced as a mother was when a family member compared my child to my sisters child.
 My son is a busy three year old boy and sometimes has a hard time listening, which my husband and I are working on everyday.
 It was over the phone and I had to cut the conversation short because I was on the verge of tears.
 I felt like a terrible parent.
 Their words had left a mark on my heart that I will most likely never forget.